smurphy823/Object-Relational-Mapping/READme.md

 In Insomnia Core, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.
+this walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.

-Contribution Guidelines
-Link to Contributor's Covenant: https://www.contributor-covenant.org/version/2/0/code_of_conduct/

 License
 badge